Founded Semantics and Constraint Semantics of Logic Rules

 \end{enumerate} In technical terms, the semantics is \term{2-valued}, and the set of all facts, i.e., true assertions, is the \term{minimum model}, equal to the \term{least fixed point} of applying the rules starting from the given facts.

-\myparag{Rules with restricted negation} Consider rules with negation in the hypotheses, but with each negation only on a predicate all of whose facts can be inferred without using the rule containing that negation, e.g., one can have ``\co{q(x) if not p(x)}'' but not ``\co{p(x) if not p(x)}''.
+\myparag{Rules with restricted negation} Consider rules with negation in the hypotheses, but with each negation only on a predicate all of whose facts can be inferred without using rules that contain negation of that predicate, e.g., one can have ``\co{q(x) if not p(x)}'' but not ``\co{p(x) if not p(x)}''.
 The meaning of the rules is as for rules with no negation except that a rule with negation is applied only after all facts of the negated predicates have been inferred.
 In other words, \begin{enumerate}

 \item[] The true assertions of any predicate do not depend on the negation of that predicate.
 So a negation could be just a test after all facts of the negated predicate are inferred.
 The rest remains the same as for rules with no negation.